 I was happy to get the footage, but the quality is not great.
 First off it was quite wobbly.
 I actually love this camera-lens combo for travel and get some good results; crispy stills & video, good colour.
 It’s super light and compact, weather sealed and the dual (body + lens) stabilisation means you can get pretty good video hand held in a lot of scenarios.

 However, on this occasion I wasn’t doing a great job of holding things steady.
-I jumped off the bike, grabbed the camera and started shooting and kind of watching at the same time!
+I jumped off the bike, grabbed the camera and started shooting and kind of watching at the same time.
 The in-camera stabilisation takes the jitter out, but if you’re swaying around like a drunk, there’s only so much it can do.
 Bit of a trick holding a steady shot at that focal length too.
 Tripod or monopod would have been the thing.
 Managed some improvement in post with FCPX stabilisation (and see update note below on improved stabilisation).

 The other issue was shooting against bright cloud which is generally challenging but I’ve subsequently concluded that my lens protector wasn’t in the best condition (replaced since) which might account for some of the haziness but there’s some fringing going on at high contrast boundaries which is probably a lens thing.
 Shots like this also test the camera’s sensor & dynamic range.

 The lens is not premium glass but it’s not rubbish either.
-At full zoom image quality is often not the best, but it’s capable of producing some amazingly clean images and footage in better conditions.
+At full zoom image quality is often not the best, but it’s capable of producing some amazingly clean images and footage in more favourable conditions.

 Things are also a bit overexposed.
 The aperture was fully stopped down at f22, shutter set at 1/60th for 180 degrees shutter angle.
 If I’d had my wits about me I could have bumped the shutter speed up a bit.
-Had a dodgy ND filter (replaced since), but no time to fiddle around with that (good thing, would have made it worse).
+Had a dodgy ND filter (replaced since), but no time to fiddle around with that.
+A good thing – it would have made matters worse.

 After some work in post it’s watchable, it could be worse and the engaging subject matter is what counts.